 Technically speaking: battle of the smart speakers

-Our monthly dissection of the best design-minded technology happenings the world over
+Our monthly dissection of technology happenings the world over

 This time last year, we praised designers who put the ‘home’ back into ‘smart home’.
 Things escalated quickly.
 Over the last 12 months, tech designers have upped their AI game with a host of new releases, and as a result, it seems we have become more willing than ever to accept virtual assistants as part of the family.
 As of January 2018, one in six Americans own one.
 That’s 39 million people in the US alone chorusing commands at a semi-inanimate object.